As Israeli companies with US employees approach year-end, special attention should be paid to new laws that will take effect.

 Jon Zimring is Co-Chair of the firm’s Labor & Employment Practice’s Workforce Compliance & Regulatory Enforcement group.
 He practices management-side labor and employment law, representing clients before both the courts and administrative agencies, including the U.S. Department of Labor (DOL), the Office of Federal Contract Compliance Programs (OFCCP), the National Labor Relations Board (NLRB), the Equal Employment Opportunity Commission (EEOC), numerous state and local counterparts to these agencies, and additional other federal, state, and local agencies that investigate, audit compliance with, and enforce labor and employment laws.
 Drawing on this experience, he also has an active practice assisting employers with prevention through proactive audits, compensation analyses, investigations and consultation, and the development of policies, procedures, systems and training.
 Jon’s practice includes the representation of employers through virtually all workplace issues, including traditional labor relations with unions, affirmative action compliance, wage and hour, leave and disability, and all forms of discrimination, harassment, and retaliation.

 Lily is a trusted advisor to companies of all sizes in the areas of employment law and labor relations.
-She takes great pride in building relationships with clients and providing practical, strategic advice.
-Clients value her knowledge of employment laws and commitment to
+She provides practical advice, with a deep knowledge of federal, state, and local employment laws.
+If there is a new employment law, trend, or

 Lily is a trusted advisor to companies of all sizes in the areas of employment law and labor relations.
-She takes great pride in building relationships with clients and providing practical, strategic advice.
+She provides practical advice, with a deep knowledge of federal, state, and local employment laws.
+If there is a new employment law, trend, or legal development, Lily knows about it and has a grasp on what companies are doing to stay competitive and compliant.
 Clients value her knowledge of employment laws and commitment to their business goals, improving employee relations, and minimizing legal risk.

-When allegations of discrimination, harassment, retaliation, or unfair treatment arise, clients often call upon Lily to conduct investigations and resolve employee complaints.
-Lily also regularly provides trainings to workforces on a range of employment-related topics such as maintaining discrimination and harassment-free workplaces, effective documentation and discipline, positive employee relations, background check best practices, and avoiding wage and hour pitfalls.
+Investigations: When allegations of discrimination, harassment, retaliation, or unfair treatment arise, clients often call upon Lily to conduct investigations and resolve employee complaints.
+Lily handles investigations of all sizes and volumes.

-When a union is involved, Lily advises employers on a wide spectrum of labor relations matters, including handling employee grievances, managing employee performance, and responding to union organizing campaigns.
-She also negotiates collective bargaining agreements on behalf of employers, represents employers in arbitrations arising under such agreements, and she defends employers in proceedings before the National Labor Relations Board (NLRB).
+Labor Relations: When a union or threat of a union is involved, Lily advises employers on a wide spectrum of labor relations matters, including handling employee grievances, managing employee performance, and responding to union organizing campaigns.
+She also has experience negotiating collective bargaining agreements, represents employers in labor arbitrations, and defending National Labor Relations Board (NLRB) charges.

-When clients are involved in litigation, Lily represents clients against charges of discrimination filed at the Equal Employment Opportunity Commission (EEOC) and state agencies, and against wage claims filed at the Department of Labor (DOL).
+Charge and Litigation Experience: When clients are involved in litigation, Lily represents clients against charges of discrimination filed at the Equal Employment Opportunity Commission (EEOC) and state agencies, and against wage claims filed at the Department of Labor (DOL).
 She has obtained many dismissals on behalf of her clients.
-In addition, Lily has experience representing employers in state and federal lawsuits involving allegations of discrimination, harassment, retaliation, wage and hour violations, and Fair Credit Reporting Act (FCRA) violations.
+In addition, Lily has experience representing employers in state and federal lawsuits (both single plaintiff and class and collective actions) involving allegations of discrimination, harassment, retaliation, wage and hour violations, and Fair Credit Reporting Act (FCRA) violations.
 She calls on this experience when counseling clients.